tytydraco/yessleep/out/My_Grandma_Insisted_On_Driving_Me_To_School_And_Took_A_Shortcut_We_Never_Arrived.md

 Now, just to clarify, I didn’t remember this part straight away, but it slowly came back to me as I recovered, here it is:

 “Hey, can you hear me?”
 I wake with a start, and look around wildly, a police officer has his hand on my shoulder.
 I am in the car somehow, and back on the dirt trail somehow.
+The seat next to me was empty.

 “Wow, calm down, you’ve been in an accident.
 Can you stay still for me?”
 The officer asks with a calm and steady voice.
 I look around groggily and see other officers walking around the car and examining the scene and the sound walkie talkie beeps and chatters fill my ears.
 Once the ambulance arrived, I was helped onto a stretcher and rushed me to the ER.
 I remember my mom crashing in the ER and sitting by my side, sobbing.